 Museum K-12 Education:

-The focus of the museum’s education program is to provide opportunities to all San Diego area youth, including students from Title I schools, to learn about the history and role of the United States Marine Corps, especially as it pertains to the Marine Corps presence in Southern California.
-The education program reaches thousands of local students every year, as well as educators from all over the country who participate in our educator workshop.
+The museum provides opportunities to San Diego area youth, including students from Title I schools, to learn about the history and role of the United States Marine Corps, especially as it pertains to the Marine Corps presence in Southern California.

 Boy Scouts/ Girl Scouts:

-The MCRD Museum offers free classes, tours, and merit badge workshops for Boy Scouts and Girl Scouts.
-Boy Scouts can earn two merit badges and Girl Scouts can work towards two merit badges and an award.
-Program curriculum focuses not only on Marine Corps history, but also corps values and character development.
+The MCRD Museum offers free classes and tours, for Boy Scouts and Girl Scouts.
+Program curriculum focuses not only on Marine Corps history, but also Core Values and character development.